AustinWay/.NET-4-Framework-Install-Checker/README.txt

-# .NET 4 Framework Install Checker
+.NET 4 Framework Installed Checker

 Program: .NET 4 Framework Installed Checker
 Description: Checks if .NET 4.5 Framework or higher is installed on a local machine
 Author: Austin Way